 There are no regional differences in medical care in Germany.
 Every insured person is entitled to all medically necessary services.
 Access to medical care is the same in all regions.
 There are differences between the individual health care insurances beyond the statutory service catalogue.
 Here the AOKs offer you advantages.

-People who are insured with the AOK have greater freedom when choosing a doctor or hospital than in the British healthcare system..
+People insured with the AOK have greater freedom when choosing a doctor or hospital than in the British healthcare system..
 Furthermore, the ambulant medical care through the family doctor or specialist is mainly performed in individual or shared practices.

 Although the statutory health care insurance is financed through contributions, marriage partners and children do not have to pay their own contributions and still enjoy full coverage under certain conditions.
 Families are very well protected against the risk of illnesses in Germany.

 As in Britain, the claim to assistance with respect to charges for glasses and contact lenses is limited to specific groups of children: in Germany these are children, young persons up to 18 years of age and severely visually impaired persons.

 In Germany employees and apprentices are, as a rule, insured in the statutory health care insurance.
 This is a compulsory insurance.
 The aim is to maintain social security after losing a job or during a longer period of looking for a job on the labour market.
 It is financed by the contributions of the members.
 More information on the topic here.

 Your medical care as an outpatient and in-patient in case of an unexpected illness is covered by the AOK under certain conditions within the entire EU as well as in Iceland, Lichtenstein, Norway and Switzerland.
 Details on this can be found here.